 Phylogenetic Ecology—PhyloEcology—represents the interface between ecology and evolutionary biology, making use of the information contained within phylogenetic trees to provide a bridge between them.
 The integration of phylogenetic approaches in ecology has been transformative, and has given rise to new sub-disciplines in biodiversity science, invasion biology, climate change biology, emerging infectious disease research and community ecology.
 Our lab addresses questions related to the distribution of biodiversity and the challenges posed to its conservation through recent changes to the environment.

 The Davies lab is looking to recruit PhD students interested in the following topics:

-1. Is competition stronger in the topics?
+1. Is competition stronger in the tropics?
 Development of phylogenetic methods for detecting evidence of competition (see: Davies et al. Ecol.
 Lett.
 2007 and Davies et al. Ecology 2012 for some background) and testing the ‘competition is stronger in the tropics’ hypothesis.
 This will require simulations (in R), species distribution modelling and analysis of empirical data of mammals in conservation areas.

 2. Emerging pests and infectious disease of plants.
 Using new databases on plant pests and historical collections data from herbaria to reconstruct the invasion and spread of plant pests and pathogens in North America.
 The goal is to develop a model that describes the host range of plant pests, and make predictions of range expansion and potential future host shifts.
 Opportunities exist to collect additional data on current pathogen and pest occurrence in the field and to develop molecular sequencing protocols to screen for plant pathogens in historical and contemporary collections.